 Federal Public Health Resources

-Centers for Disease Control and Prevention Tobacco and Cancer Prevention and Healthy People
+Centers for Disease Control and Prevention: Smoking and Tobacco Use

 CDC Resources concerning tobacco control, cancer prevention and the national objectives to guide health promotion and disease prevention.